Indianapolis Child Support Lawyer

 In the midst of all these deeply emotional issues comes the question of child support.
 The law regarding this topic exists to protect the child, not to punish either party in the divorce.
 Even so, and even when there is a shared commitment to the future happiness of the child, disagreements can arise regarding what is fair, or what each party considers realistic for child support payments.

 Indianapolis child support attorney, Angela Trapp, understands the sensitive nature of child support issues and the importance of protecting the best interests of everyone involved.
 She understands what is at stake and will take every possible measure to avoid a difficult future with your ex-spouse and child.
-Contact her office today for a free initial consultation.
+Contact her office of Indianapolis family law attorneys today for a free initial consultation.

 One inherent challenge in determining what amount of child support is owed is that Indiana’s guidelines strive to enable the child to have the same lifestyle they would have expected if the parents had not divorced.
 It’s easy to see why there would be such a standard but application in the real world can be complex.